tomascat/gunnerkrigg/README.md

 - At the moment we are not tagging the cover pages however this might change
 - Treatises are obviously full of tag-material!
 Have a go and we'll all contribute further tags as necessary

+###Starting with GitHub
+- First you need one of us (probably me) to give you access to the repo.
+Please send me a PM on the <a href="http://gunnerkrigg.proboards.com/">forums</a> or reply to the <a href="http://gunnerkrigg.proboards.com/thread/1883/searchable-database-comics?page=1">forum post</a> if you want access.
+- You can either edit the files directly on the website and commit changes that way or:
+- You can download a program for win/mac/linux
+- Install it and run it
+- Sign in and click on your username below "github" on the far left of the program
+- Click on the repository in the middle that you want (snipergirl/gunnerkrigg) and click 'clone'; that will give you a copy on your computer.
+- Then edit the files yourself
+- When you are ready to submit your changes, save the file
+- Go into your github program, which will show that you have unsaved changes in whichever file(s)
+- Put in a commit message about what you have done in the right hand area and click "commit"
+- Then click "sync" and it should upload.
+- This is also a tutorial about Git in general: try.github.io/levels/1/challenges/1

 ##Format
 ###Index of pages - Index.txt
 - The comics are in reverse order
 - Each comic is on a separate line, starting with the page number (look at the URL of the comic and find the number at the end)
 - Each item is separated by tab-spacing